mydobie/sortTable/README.md

 - react
 - react-dom

+See the `peerDependencies` section in the [README](README.md) file for supported React and React-Dom versions.

 This component is not optimized to use in the browser.
 In addition, it uses React.lazy, so ensure that your project can support this feature.
+If you’re using Create React App, Next.js, Gatsby, or a similar tool, your webpack configs will support React.lazy.

-See the [React.lazy documentation](https://reactjs.org/docs/code-splitting.html#reactlazy)
+See the [React.lazy documentation](https://reactjs.org/docs/code-splitting.html#reactlazy) for more information.

 #### CSS